Gavin Noble

-Gavin Noble (born 9 April 1981 in Enniskillen, Co.
-Fermanagh, Northern Ireland) is a Northern Irish professional triathlete.
+Gavin Noble (born 9 April 1981 in Enniskillen, County Fermanagh, Northern Ireland) is a Northern Irish professional triathlete.

 Gavin competes mostly in ITU sanctioned races.
 He represented Northern Ireland at the 2002 & 2006 Commonwealth Games and Ireland in the European Cup and World Cup campaigns.
 Noble came 23rd in the London 2012 Olympics in the men's triathlon for Ireland.